ckeditor/ckeditor5/docs/framework/guides/deep-dive/localization.md

 As the second argument, the translation function accepts a value or an array of values.
 These values will be used to fill the placeholders in more advanced translation scenarios.
 If the `plural` property is specified, the first value will be used as the quantity determining the plural form.

 <info-box warning>
+    Due to static code analyzer used in the translation process it is required that you use a function named exactly `t()`.
+It shouldn't be called on `Locale` instance and it cannot have a different name.
+The code analyzer looks for *localizable messages* only in `t()` function calls.

-	Note that the `t()` function should not be used as a method of the `Locale` class because during the translation process a static code analyzer catches *localizable messages* only from function forms.
-For the same reason its first argument accepts only a string literal or an object literal. `Locale#t()` method calls and incompatible expressions passed to the `t()` calls will produce build-time warnings.
+    For the same reason, the first argument can only be a string literal or an object literal.
+Variables cannot be passed.
 </info-box>

 When using the `t()` function, you can create your own *localizable messages* or reuse *messages* created in CKEditor 5 packages that your project depends on.
 In case of reusing *messages*, you will not need to worry about translating them as all work will be done by the CKEditor 5 team and [Transifex translators](https://www.transifex.com/ckeditor/ckeditor5/).
 Obviously, your help in translating will still be appreciated!